corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/firewall-deployment.md

 #### DB drivers installation

 As discussed above each of the nodes will be using database to store node’s data.
-Corda Enterprise supports a number of databases, however in order for a Corda Node to store its data in the DB, a JDBC driver needs to be installed into `drivers` sub-directory.
+Corda Enterprise supports a number of databases, however in order for a Corda node to store its data in the DB, a JDBC driver needs to be installed into `drivers` sub-directory.

 In this example we are using MSSql Server DB, therefore `mssql-jdbc-6.4.0.jre8.jar` will be installed.